 - 4 lbs ox tail

-- 1-2 tablespoons of fish sauce I used Rufina Patis
+- 2 tbsp fish sauce I used Rufina Patis

 - 2 cloves garlic chopped